-NJLAP has provided a free and confidential helping hand for lawyers, judges, law students and law graduates for more than 20 years.
+NJLAP has provided a free and confidential helping hand for lawyers, judges, law students and law graduates for more than 30 years.
 Evaluating bar candidates referred by the Committee on Character is just one part of the important work we do.
 You are encouraged to become familiar with NJLAP through this website.
-Over the course of your career you may never need to call, but you will know someone who does.
+Over the course of your career you may never need to call, but you could help someone who does.
 We look forward to working with you.

 Once you have received a referral letter from the COC, please make sure you return your release form, via hard copy, to the COC, indicating that you have chosen NJLAP for your evaluation provider.
 We cannot start your file, or schedule your evaluation until all your paperwork has been received and reviewed.

-1. I got a Letter from the NJ Committee on character (COC) Telling me that I have to make an Appointment Immediately!
+1A.
+I got a Letter from the NJ Committee on Character (COC) telling me that I have to make an appointment immediately!

-b.)
-Candidates are reminded to supplement the Certified Statement with narratives, amended narratives, police reports, disposition records and/or documentation of treatment.
+No, however please note: Candidates are reminded to supplement the Certified Statement (CFQ) with narratives, amended narratives, police reports, disposition records and/or documentation of treatment.
 If you have already sent these items to the COC, you do not have to send these to NJLAP as they are already in your file.
 The COC will send us copies of all paperwork in your file.
-However, if these documents were missing from your COC file, you should immediately provide these documents to the COC, via an online amendment to your Certified Statement as well as copies, mailed or emailed, to NJLAP.
+However, if documents are missing from your COC file, you should immediately provide these documents to the COC, via an online amendment to your CFQ as well as copies of the missing documents only, mailed or emailed, to your NJLAP counselor.
 These documents help NJLAP complete a proper evaluation.
-Sending NJLAP and the COC these documents will avoid delays in case processing.
+Sending NJLAP and the COC these missing documents quickly will avoid delays in case processing.
+Do not just send to NJLAP as the COC requires them for your official file.

 2. I already had an evaluation done in another state, Do I still need to have one in NJ?